geogardenclub/geogardenclub.github.io/docs/develop/design/data-model-old.md

 ### Editor

-In the beta release, the access control capability enables a Gardener to allow another Chapter member to edit one of their gardens.
+In the 1.0 release, the access control capability enables a Gardener to allow another Chapter member to edit one of their gardens.
 (There is no implementation of a "viewer", who can see more of someone else's garden than a normal Chapter member.)

 This capability is implemented by the Editor entity, which implements a mapping between a Garden and a Gardener: